Notre Dame Professor Chooses False God

 Feeling immortal, immune or indispensable.
 “A Curia that doesn’t criticize itself, that doesn’t update itself, that doesn’t seek to improve itself is a sick body.”

-As you can see, John should be looking toward the leader of his spiritual organization for guidance instead of relying on his intellectual powers to cast judgement against others he sees as inferior to him.
-It’s even more ‘sin-ister’ when John is being paid by the Koch’s to share this opinion in Hoosier newspapers.
-His Catholic upbringing should have taught him more about the message of Christ – “Let he who is without sin, cast the first stone.”
+As you can see, John should be looking toward the leader of his spiritual organization for guidance instead of relying on his intellectual powers to cast judgment against others he sees as inferior to him.
+It’s even more ‘sin-ister’ when the Kochs are paying John to share this opinion in Hoosier newspapers.
+His Catholic upbringing should have taught him more about the message of Christ – “Let he who is without sin cast the first stone.”

-We don’t personally know John, but we do know Indiana Policy Review (IPR) for which he is a member.
-IPR is part of the statewide network of libertarian free-market “think-tanks” funded by the billionaire Koch brothers who inherited their fortunes from their rather who made it millions in the coal industry.
-They use their money to buy influence and spread misinformation to the masses through the Heartland Institute, Cato Institute and George Mason’s Mercatus Center.
-They use the CEO-member ALEC to promote right-wing state policies (bill-mills) with republican state legislators across the country.
+We don’t personally know John, but we know Indiana Policy Review (IPR), for which he is a member.
+IPR is part of the statewide network of libertarian free-market “think tanks” funded by the billionaire Koch brothers, who inherited their fortunes from their father, who made billions in the coal industry.
+They use their money to buy influence and spread misinformation to the masses through the Heartland Institute, Cato Institute, and George Mason’s Mercatus Center.
+They use the CEO-member ALEC to promote right-wing state policies (bill mills) with republican state legislators across the country.
 Indiana politics is influenced heavily by these right-wing organizations.

-Governor Pence’s upcoming tax reform proposal is written by Arthur Laffer, another paid shill of the Koch brothers and employed by ALEC.
-He’s the founder of the Laffer Curve or supply side economics which is called “Trickle Down” economics – cut taxes on the wealthiest groups and it will make all of society better off.
+Arthur Laffer writes about Governor Pence’s upcoming tax reform proposal, another paid shill of the Koch brothers employed by ALEC.
+He’s the founder of the Laffer Curve or supply-side economics, called “Trickle Down” economics – cut taxes on the wealthiest groups, and it will make all of society better off.
 The problem is we have 40 years of proof it doesn’t work.
-It made the rich, richer, and the poor, poorer.
+It made the rich richer and the poor poorer.